- Products & Solutions

 Lowers pressure losses – allowing higher airflows, increased filter life, and lower emissions.

-The newest filter design technology combines the advantages of nanofiber technology with the first of its kind media configuration.
+The newest filter design technology combines the advantages of fine fiber technology with the first of its kind media configuration.
 It utilizes fluted channels as compared to conventional pleated cartridge filter media or bag filters.
 This design greatly enhances filter cleaning efficiency, and better pulse cleaning lowers operational pressure drop thus increasing energy savings.

 Just fitting the dust collector with performance filter media will not immediately result in energy savings.
 Why not?
 Because the lower pressure drop provided by the media results in a lower pressure at the inlet of the fan, and unless you adjust the fan’s performance, the fan will just move more air and use more horsepower (not less).
 To realize the energy savings potential in the performance media, the fan speed must be reduced such that airflow is maintained at the original design flow.